 - Air pollution

 - Full-scale testing of wind response of structures and components

 - Product design and evaluation involving aerodynamics/airflow

 - Wind energy

-We work closely with architects and engineers throughout the design phase and recommend mitigation strategies where the wind effects are too great.
-The level of infrastructure growth in New Zealand, especially in Auckland, means the wind tunnel is in constant use.
+We work closely with architects and engineers throughout the design phase and develop mitigation strategies where the wind effects are problematic.
+The level of infrastructure growth in New Zealand, especially in Auckland and Wellington, means the wind tunnel is constantly in demand.